westonbelk/homepage/presentations/view/lab-manager/presentation.md

 * Plan out our needs and potential growth
 * Work out a plan with our other officers to meet our needs
-* Design and implement new networks and strategies to meet our needs
+* Design and implement new networks and strategies

 ---